Epigene/trailblazer.github.io/gems/cells/api.md

 ## File Structure

 Having a cell to represent a fragment of your page is one thing.
-The real power, whatsoever, comes when rendering templates in cells.
+The real power, however, comes when rendering templates in cells.
 The `render` method does just that.

 In a suffix environment, Cells expects the following file layout.